Thermal conductivity: Compound, Sil-pad or nothing?

-So – given that close enough to perfect flatness, cleanlieness and parallelness is hard to achieve, thermal grease has been used for decades to improve the thermal conductivity between two metal surfaces.
+So – given that close enough to perfect flatness, cleanliness, and parallels is hard to achieve, thermal grease has been used for decades to improve the thermal conductivity between two metal surfaces.
 Much has been said lately in the world of competitive computing & overclockers about heat transfer thermal grease.
-Generally the most important point is less is better. there are articles and stories reporting varying levels of improvement in heat transfer from different grades of thermal transfer grease.
-In general, what I have seen says that the quality of the grease can make some difference and the high end stuff is expensive but generally far from proprtionally better.
-One youtube video even sugested Nutella, the food product worked about as well as many thermal transfer product.
-Well I’d say don’t try that but is interesting that it could work at all, even as a short term solution.
+Generally, the most important point is less is better.
+There are articles and stories reporting varying levels of improvement in heat transfer from different grades of thermal transfer grease.
+In general, what I have seen says that the quality of the grease can make some difference and the high-end stuff is expensive but generally far from proportionally better.
+One youtube video even suggested Nutella, the food product that worked about as well as much thermal transfer product.
+Well, I’d say don’t try that but is interesting that it could work at all, even as a short-term solution.
 I am pretty sure over time it would shrink and prove corrosive to metals to mention a few.
-Properly applied thermal compound should have little risk of making a mess over the rest of the electronics or in general.
-This is also a good time to note that often electrical conductivity doesn’t matter that much but depending on the application, some thermal compounds are specified to be electrically conductive and some are requires to be insulating. clearly you wouldnt want unwanted electrical conductivity on a circuit assembly.
+Properly applied thermal compounds should have little risk of making a mess over the rest of the electronics or in general.
+This is also a good time to note that often electrical conductivity doesn’t matter that much but depending on the application, some thermal compounds are specified to be electrically conductive and some are required to be insulating. clearly, you wouldn’t want unwanted electrical conductivity on a circuit assembly.

 Silpads to the rescue from messy grease.